Neural Induction and Differentiation of ESCs and iPSCs

 We've created these resources to support your hPSC-derived neurological development and disease research, and to give you a window into the exciting research being done by others in the field.

 What are ‘mini-brains’, and how are they being used to study neurological development and disease?
 Dr. Oliver Wüseke, who works with cerebral organoids as a PostDoc in the Knoblich Lab at IMBA Vienna, gives an overview of the cerebral organoid field and discusses different techniques and results emerging as researchers increasingly adopt cerebral organoid technology to study brain development and disease.View Now >

-Learn the techniques and protocols to derive and maintain hPSCs from somatic cells and how to differentiate them towards specialized cell types.
+Gain the skills to derive and maintain hPSCs from somatic cells and differentiate them toward specialized cell types.

 Learn how to effectively derive and assess neural progenitor cells (NPCs) from hPSCs through live-streamed training.

 Contact us to explore customized on-site training options to address specific research challenges or to standardize technical processes.

 Note on COVID-19: We are continually assessing the situation and will resume hands-on training as soon as it is safe to do so.